-Mainstream Education Transport Policy 2014/15
+Mainstream Education Transport Policy 2015/16

-DDUCTION
+INTRODUCTION

-1. S tatutory Free School Transport 3
+1. Statutory Free School Transport 3

-1.1 General Entitlement
+1.1 General Entitlement 3

-1.2 Low Income Families 3
+1.2 Low Income Families

 1.3 Denominational Transport 4

 1.4 How to apply 5

-2.0 INDIVIDUAL REQUIREMENTS 6
+2.0 INDIVIDUAL REQUIREMENTS

 2.1 Pupil's Home Address 6

-2.2 Change of Address 6
+2.2 Change of Address

-2.3 Moving Into and Within Bracknell Forest 6
+2.3 Moving Into and Within Bracknell Forest

-2.4 Siblings 6
+2.4 Siblings

-2.5 Pupils Living In Temporary Accommodation 7
+2.5 Pupils Living In Temporary Accommodation

-2.6 Starting School 7
+2.6 Starting School

 2.7 When to Apply

-2.8 Changing Schools 7
+2.8 Changing Schools

 2.9 Medical Conditions

-2.10 Parents' disabilities 8
+2.10 Parents' disabilities

-1 Fair Access Protocol
+2.11 Fair Access Protocol

-2.12 2 School Admission Social or Medical Application 8
+2.12 School Admission - Social or Medical Application

 3.0 TRAVEL ARRANGEMENTS

 3.1 Boarding and Alighting Points

-3.2 Mileage Reimbursement for Parental Transport 9
+3.2 Mileage Reimbursement for Parental Transport

-3.3 Fare Paying Scheme 9
+3.3 Fare Paying Scheme

-4.0 TRANSPORT TO ALTERNATIVE SITES

 4.1 Work Experience Placements and Off Site Activities

-4.2 Transport to Pupil Referral Unit
+4.2 Transport to Pupil Referral Unit 11

 4.3 Pupils excluded from school 11

-4.4 Clubs, detention and extended school
+4.4 Clubs, detention and extended school 11

-4.5 Education Otherwise Than At School (EOTAS) Error!
-Bookmark not define
+4.5 Elective Home Education (EHE)

-5.0 GENERAL REQUIREMENTS FOR PARENTS/CARERS AND CHILDREN USING
+5.0 GENERAL REQUIREMENTS FOR PARENTS/CARERS AND CH II DRFN USING

-SPORT
+TRANSPORT

 5.1 Behaviour on School Transport

 5.2 Transport Provided In Error

 5.3 How transport assistance will be offered

-5.4 Standards required of private hire drivers providing education transport
+5.4 Standards required of Hackney Carriage, Private Hire, Home to

+and Passenger Transport Assistants/Escorts providing education transp

-6.0 14 - 19 Transport
+6.0 14 - 19 Transport 16

-ECISIONS, REVIEWING OF DECISIONS, COMPLAINTS AND APPEALS
+7.0 DECISIONS, REVIEWING OF DECISIONS, COMPLAINTS AND APF PEALS17

-A - Education transport: some frequently asked questions
+Annex A - Education transport: some frequently asked questions 20

-۷۱ Vhat is an academic year?Vhat is statutory or compulsory school age?
-19
+What is an academic year?
+20

+What is statutory or compulsory school age?
+20

-۷۱ /hat shout parantal preference?
-19
+What about parental preference?
+20

-Vhat about parental preference?Vhat is a denominational school?
+What is a denominational school?

-Vhat if I want my child to attend a grammar school?
+What if I want my child to attend a grammar school?

-Vhat do I do if I have moved house?
+What do I do if I have moved house?

+Do you review routes?

-o you review routes?low do you check that the routes are safe?
+How do you check that the routes are safe?

-low are the walking distances measured?
+How are the walking distances measured?

-an I appeal against a decision?
+Can I appeal against a decision?

-Vhat about sibling children?
+What about sibling children?

-vhat about sibling children?/hat will happen if I need to change my transport provision at short notice?
+What will happen if I need to change my transport provision at short r

-Vhat happens when my child becomes eight years of age during the course of an ∠ I
+What happens when my child becomes eight years of age during the

-cademic year?
-21
+academic year?

-ly child is nearly 16.
+My child is nearly 16.
 He has received assistance until now.
-Will he continue to rece

-system to the try 10.
-He has received assistance until now.
-Will he continue to rece

-My child is not entitled to assistance with transport to school - are the any arrangements for purchasing season tickets at preferential rates 21 What if I think that I have exceptional circumstances not adequately covered by the provisions of the Transport Policy?
-22 My child has a statement of Special Educational Needs is the Policy different?
-22 Annex C - Schedule of Charges 23 Mileage Allowance Farepaying Scheme
+Will he continue to recei ve assistance when he is over 16 even though he remains at the same school?
+22 My child is not entitled to assistance with transport to school - are there any arrangements for purchasing season tickets at preferential rates 23 What if I think that I have exceptional circumstances not adequately covered by the provisions of the Transport Policy?
+23 My child has a statement of Special Educational Needs is the Policy different?
+Annex C - Schedule of Charges Mileage Allowance Farenaving Scheme 24